Panels, inverter and electrical

 Once selected, you'll see the specs for the inverter and Midsummer stock and price information on the left.
 Click on the Midsummer box to view the full listing with datasheets, warranty and more.

-Click Go in the bottom right once you've chosen your inverter to add it to the project.
+Click go in the bottom right once you've chosen your inverter to add it to the project.

-Connect your Midsummer Wholesale account for accurate pricing.
+Tip: Connect your Midsummer Wholesale account for accurate pricing.
 Not registered?
 Sign up here

 Panel allocation